(Please note this video contains graphic content)

 Over 5,000 rhinos in South Africa have been inhumanely and illegally slaughtered by poachers in the past five years – a devastating loss the country’s tourism & conservation sectors and the country as a whole.

-The province of KwaZulu-Natal (KZN) has lost almost 650 rhino to poachers in the past 12 years and is under sustained and increasing attack from poaching syndicates linked to well-funded international criminal organisations.
+The province of KwaZulu-Natal (KZN) has lost more than 940 rhino in the last decade and is under sustained and increasing attack from poaching syndicates linked to well-funded international criminal organisations.
 Northern KZN hosts the province’s biggest rhino populations, spread out across a vast region on state, private and community-owned game reserves.
 However, its proximity to Mozambique where the greatest rhino poaching threats originate from, make it extremely vulnerable.

 It is the first integrated aerial anti-poaching programme in South Africa to combat wildlife crime from the air.

-ZAP-Wing is a partnership between the provincial conservation agency Ezemvelo KZN Wildlife and Project Rhino KZN.
+ZAP-Wing is a partnership between the provincial conservation agency Ezemvelo KZN Wildlife and Project Rhino.
 24 game reserves (300,000ha) in northern KwaZulu-Natal currently benefit from daily aerial surveillance and reaction support; over 3,000 rhino are under the ZAP-Wing watch.

 ZAP-Wing is already proving its worth: game reserves are seeing the disruptive impact that constant aerial surveillance is having on poachers’ movements, and joint operations with conservation and law enforcement agencies are catching poachers red-handed.